 “the importance of resisting Sensual Delights.”

-Etty made every effort to ensure realism in the picture, going as far as to visit mortuaries to sketch corpses in varying stages of decay to ensure the accuracy of the cadavers on the beach.
+Etty made every effort to make sure realism in the picture, going as far as to visit mortuaries to sketch corpses in varying stages of decay to make sure the accuracy of the cadavers on the beach.

 The painting, with its juxtaposition of male and female nudity and decaying corpses, immediately divided opinion.
 Some critics considered it one of the finest artworks, while others considered it